-The tree trunk fence cylinders are best made from 2″ x 4″ mesh.
+The tree trunk fence cylinders are best made from 2? x 4? mesh.
 Chicken wire often rusts out in a year or two, and hardware wire mesh is very noticeable and not very aesthetic.
 Various length rolls of the 2” x 4” wire mesh can be purchased at any home supply store.
-The fence height should be a minimum of 30 inches.
+We recommend 4 foot high fence so the beavers cannot get above it.
 In cold climates make sure the fence height is 2 feet above the highest snow level to prevent winter tree chewing.
 Often you will have a choice between galvanized, green or black vinyl coated fencing.
 All work well, so for aesthetic reasons choose the color that best matches the color of your tree trunks.
 The initial gleam of the galvanized fence quickly fades to a nice dull gray patina which is barely noticeable on most trees.

 In addition to the correct height fence, you will need a pair of wire snips and gloves.
 Wire fasteners or small zip ties are optional.